 Is your employee efficiency slipping?
 Something as easy as encouraging employees to take more breaks or even more vacation can reduce burnout and improve employee productivity and happiness.
 Employee unhappiness may be contributing to lower productivity levels.
 Try measuring employee net promoter score to learn how your employees feel about your organization and leadership.
 Low morale or a poor company culture may be the underlying culprits behind low employee efficiency scores.

 3. Training programs

 However, providing formal training, attending professional development events, bringing in industry leaders for lunch-and-learns, and other such employee development opportunities can be costly.
-And training for training’s sake is not a wise use of resources.
+And sometimes, training for training’s sake is not a wise use of company resources.
 Fortunately, the success of those development opportunities can be argued via their return on investment.

 Then consider the outcome of those training programs.
 Are employees applying what they learned to their work?
 Follow-up with individual employees before and after training programs to better assess their effectiveness.

 4. Individual goals

 Employee goals speak for themselves.
 Whether or not an employee is meeting his or her individual work goals can tell you a lot about how they’re performing, even if you’re not able to interact with them on a daily basis.
 To gain the most insight when measuring work performance, help your employees set goals that are measurable and timely (i.e. set realistic quarterly goals).

 How to measure performance against individual goals: The best time to discuss individual work goals is during performance appraisals.
 Scratch the annual performance review and, instead, meet with the employee in a casual, one-on-one setting on a quarterly or more frequent basis.
 This ongoing feedback model is the perfect time for managers to bring up performance and evaluate employee goal-setting and achievements.